Open Neural Tube Defects (ONTDs) in Children

 Talk with your child’s healthcare providers about the risks, benefits, and possible side effects of all treatments.

 There is no cure or standard treatment for anencephaly.
 Treatment is supportive.
 This means efforts are made to keep the baby as comfortable as possible.
 Anencephaly most often leads to death in days or weeks.
-Grief counseling services are available to help parents cope with the loss of their child.

 What are possible complications of open neural tube defects in a child?